Llanidloes and Newtown Railway: Southward connections

 The track provided for the M&MR from Llanidloes to Penpontbren was unused for many years, until in July 1872 Penpontbren Junction was commissioned, the section now working as a double line.
 In 1879 all traffic worked over the down line, for reasons not recorded.
 The Llangurig branch, as it had become, was lifted in 1882, with a short section of the branch being retained as a siding.

 Christiansen has a slightly different account:

 Consolidation

 This multitude of small independent railway companies in the area was hardly sustainable, and amalgamation was agreed.
-By an authorising Act in 1864, the Cambrian Railways company was created, formed of the Llanidloes and Newtown Railway, the Oswestry and Newtown Railway, the Newtown and Machynlleth Railway, and the Oswestry, Ellesmere and Whitchurch Railway.
-The Aberystwith and Welsh Coast Railway joined the consortium just over a year later.
+By the Cambrian Railways Act 1864 (27 & 28 Vict. c. cclxii), the Cambrian Railways company was created, formed of the Llanidloes and Newtown Railway, with three more of the five railways forming the main line: the Oswestry and Newtown Railway, the Newtown and Machynlleth Railway, and the Oswestry, Ellesmere and Whitchurch Railway.
+A fifth line, the Aberystwith and Welsh Coast Railway joined the consortium just over a year later.

-On 25 July 1864 an Act was passed authorising the amalgamation of the L&NR with three more of the five railways forming the main line—the Oswestry & Newtown, Newtown & Machynlleth and the Oswestry, Ellesmere & Whitchurch—to form the Cambrian Railways.
-A fifth line, the Aberystwith and Welsh Coast Railway, joined the consortium just over a year later.